pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 # PyTorch Operator Versioning

+PyTorch is a framework that allows creating and executing programs expressed with a set of operators.

-PyTorch’s operators sometimes require changes to maintain the high quality user experience (UX) that PyTorch is known for.
-These changes can be BC-breaking, where older programs will no longer run as expected on the latest version of PyTorch (an old writer / new reader problem) or FC-breaking, where new programs will not run on older versions of PyTorch (a new writer / old reader problem).
+These operators sometimes require changes to maintain the high quality user experience (UX) that PyTorch is known for.
+These changes are spread out across program representation as well as execution.
+This poses a challenge since PyTorch programs created at a point in time may need to run in newer implementations of the PyTorch runtime.
+When this is not possible due to a change in the operator set it is said the change is not backwards compatible (aka BC-breaking).
+On the opposite direction, it is also possible that PyTorch programs may need to be executed in an older implementation of the PyTorch runtime, and some changes in the operators may break this forward compatibility (aka FC-breaking).

 BC and FC breaking changes have been challenging to coordinate across PyTorch because there are multiple consumers of PyTorch’s op set and we promise to keep models running in production working as expected.

+We are providing the same Service Level Agreement (SLA) to both internal and external use cases, which is included in the goals to be finalized.

 This document proposes a new BC and FC policy based on operator versioning.

 ## History